ostinelli/gin.io/docs/getting_started.md

 ```

 The greenfield application just created for you comes with a simple controller and its test.
 You can run the test with
-[Busted](http://olivinelabs.com/busted/), the test library that is already included in Zebra.
+[Busted](http://olivinelabs.com/busted/), the test library that is already included in Gin.
 To run all the tests for your application:

 ```bash
 $ busted